Mesa Arizona, USA Travel Guide

 Valley Metro offers paratransit services (Dial-a-Ride) for individuals with disabilities; advanced booking required.

-Plan ahead for airport arrival times.
+Plan for in advance airport arrival times.
 Familiarize yourself with security procedures.